Public Domain PDF Writing Learning Stories

 A Learning Story Convention

 - I like to begin with my own interest in what the child has taken the initiative to do.
 When I talk about myself in the first person using “I…” I give a “voice” to me, the storyteller.
-An observer brings a personal perspective to the tale.
+As an observer I bring a personal perspective to the tale.

 - Then I describe what the child does and says from my perspective as someone who cares and is listening closely to discover what is happening.
 It is not totally objective: I am endeavoring to be present with my heart.
 I can only see the child from the outside.
 I try to pay close attention.
 This is the heart of the story.

 - At the end, I title a paragraph “What it means” and write about the significance of what I saw, but I am often weak at this part.
 I need help.
 This meaning-making is best done in a dialogue with other adults.
 Many perspectives can be included here.
-If the results of that meeting are voiced directly to the child, the child can hear educators speak educational words, even though they may be complex.
-“You…” You can see this change in voice from #2 to #3 in the examples.
-Great literature offers stories to be encountered again and again and re-constructed by readers and groups of readers over time.
+If the results of that meeting are voiced directly to the child, the child can hear educators speak educational words, even though the words may be complex: “You…” In the examples you can see this change in point of view from #2 in the first person voice to #3 in the second person voice.
+I write stories as if I were talking to an adult; I expect children to gain understanding on each retelling.

 - Finally, I offer a blank page for the family to respond with their view.
 Members of the family may have things to say to the child and to the educators.
 Some may easily offer something; others might need a prompt.
 I am sure you can find a way to draw them out based in your relationship.
 I am wondering what would you say to your child about this.
 What do you see happening?
 What delights you?